shipujin/liveslak/README.txt

 === Boot from an ISO file on disk ===

-If you downloaded a liveslak ISO file and want to boot that ISO directly from its location on your computer's hard drive, you can use this Grub configuration block and add it to your ''/boot/grub/grub.cfg'':<code>
+If you downloaded a liveslak ISO file and want to boot that ISO directly from its location on your computer's hard drive, you can use the following Grub configuration block and add it to your ''/boot/grub/grub.cfg'':<code>
 menuentry " LIVESLAK ISO" --class gnu-linux --class os --class icon-linux {
   set iso='/data/ISOS/slackware64-live-xfce-current.iso'
   set bootparms='load_ramdisk=1 prompt_ramdisk=0 rw printk.time=0 kbd=us tz=Europe/Amsterdam lang=nl'